Dr. Claire Buky-Webster DClin CPsychol

 - Cognitive behavioural therapy (CBT)

-The fee for individual therapy is £110 for 50 minutes.
+The fee for individual therapy is £110 for 50 minutes, I am able to offer discounts in some instances.

-I currently have availability on Monday evenings at the Bussey Building, which is very close to Peckham Rye train station.
+I currently have availability on Monday evenings and Saturday mornings at the Bussey Building, which is very close to Peckham Rye train station.
 Peckham Rye has transport links to Brixton, Clapham, Shoreditch, London Bridge and Victoria.
 Find out more here: www.thecouch.org.uk

 If you are able to cancel our appointment 48 hours in advance, there will be no charge.